 Learn how municipal leaders are working on the front lines to protect Canadians, support businesses and keep essential services running strong.

 Municipalities are taking extraordinary steps to keep Canadians safe—turning arenas into shelters, opening portable hygiene stations, deferring property taxes, and more.
-They’re also working to keep vital municipal services going strong—from police, fire and ambulance to clean water to safe public transit.
+They’re also working to keep vital municipal services going strong—from emergency services to clean water to safe public transit.
 See how local leaders are stepping up for their communities, and for Canada.
 Please email email@example.com to tell us about what you are doing in your community to address COVID-19.

 The city will help the roughly 20–30% of drug users not connected to the health care system, making sure they can access a safe supply.
 For everyone else, the city is planning for safe supply to be enabled through existing physician relationships, with more details to be announced by the province.

 Surrey has begun implementing remote work options that ensure employee safety while maintaining full continuity in city operations and is also extending water and sewer bill payment deadlines by 90 days.